tcvang229/os-setup/pf-calculator/readme.md

+#PF-Calculator (Personal Financies - Calculator)

+###Intro:
-PF-Calculator (Personal Finances Calculator) is a quick and dirty program that helps me keep track of transactions.
+PF-Calculator is a quick and dirty CLI program to help me keep track of my personal finances.
+It keeps track of transactions and calculates the gains and losses for each transaction.